January 2013 to December 2016

 Nepal Climate Change Support Programme

-NCCSP will include the components of and build linkages with important cross-cutting themes such as improved governance, a strong commitment to women’s empowerment and the inclusion of the poor and socially disadvantaged groups and ecosystem sustainability.
-The NCCSP will be linking bottom up (local) and top down (national) processes.
-This approach will also ensure that climate adaptation is integrated into local development processes through local government, private sector and community based organizations.
+NCCSP includes the components of and build linkages with important cross-cutting themes such as improved governance, a strong commitment to women’s empowerment and the inclusion of the poor and socially disadvantaged groups and ecosystem sustainability.
+The NCCSP links bottom up (local) and top down (national) processes.
+This approach also ensures that climate adaptation is integrated into local development processes through local government, private sector and community based organizations.

 What have we accomplished so far